Unbounded Algebraic Derivators: Stability

 is distinguished.
 There is an isomorphism of triangles

-Therefore $F$ is cartesian again by the equivalence given by Proposition \ref{cocarttridis}.
+Therefore the square $F$ is cartesian again by the equivalence provided by Lemma \ref{carttridis}.

-Reversing the argument, if the lower triangle is distinguished, so is the upper one.
-As a consequence, if $F$ is cartesian, then it is cocartesian, and this completes the proof. \end{proof}
+Reversing the argument, assuming that $F$ is cartesian, the lower triangle is distinguished by Lemma \ref{carttridis}.
+By the depicted isomorphism, so is the upper one.
+As a consequence, $F$ is cocartesian by Lemma \ref{cocarttridis}, and this completes the proof. \end{proof}

 \begin{cor} Let $\SA$ be a Grothendieck category with enough projective objects.
-The triangulated structure in $\PDD_\SA(\es)$ induced by the property of being stable agrees with the usual triangulation of $\D(\SA)$. \end{cor}
+The triangulated structure in $\PDD_{\!\!\SA }(\es)$ induced by the property of being stable agrees with the usual triangulation of $\D(\SA)$. \end{cor}